-JPMS's estimated value of the notes is lower than the original issue price of the notes because costs associated with selling structuring and hedging the notes are included in the original issue price of the notes.
-These costs include the selling commissions paid to JPMS and other affiliated or unaffiliated dealers, the projected profits, if any, that our affiliates and/or the unaffiliated third-party hedge provider expects to realize for assuming risks inherent in hedging our obligations under the notes and the estimated cost of hedging our obligations under the notes.
+JPMS's estimated value of the notes is lower than the original issue price of the notes because costs associated with selling, structuring and hedging the notes are included in the original issue price of the notes.
+These costs include the selling commissions paid to JPMS and other affiliated or unaffiliated dealers, the projected profits, if any, that our affiliates expect to realize for assuming risks inherent in hedging our obligations under the notes and the estimated cost of hedging our obligations under the notes.
 Because hedging our obligations entails risk and may be influenced by market forces beyond our control, this hedging may result in a profit that is more or less than expected, or it may result in a loss.
-We or one or more of our affiliates and the unaffiliated third-party hedge provider will retain any profits realized in hedging our obligations under the notes.
-See "Risk Factors - JPMS's estimated value of the notes is lower than the original issue price (price to public) of the notes" in this pricing supplement.
+A portion of the profits realized in hedging our obligations under the notes may be allowed to other affiliated or unaffiliated dealers, and we or one or more of our affiliates will retain any remaining hedging profits."
+See "Selected Risk Considerations - JPMS's Estimated Value of the Notes Is Lower Than the Original Issue Price (Price to Public) of the Notes" in this pricing supplement.